Nuclear Norm Regularized Estimation of Panel Regression Models: Introduction

-where in the second line we replaced the constraint on the nuclear norm by a nuclear-norm penalty term.\footnote{The normalizations with $1/(2NT)$ and $1/\sqrt{NT}$ in \eqref{DefQpsi} are somewhat arbitrary, but turn out to be convenient for our purposes.} Choosing a particular penalization parameter $\psi > 0 $ is equivalent to choosing a particular value for $c= c_\psi$, and we find it more convenient to parameterize the convex relaxation $Q_\psi(\beta) $ of $L_R(\beta)$ by $\psi$ instead of $c$.
-For a given $\psi>0$ the nuclear-norm regularized estimator reads
+where in the second line we replace the constraint on the nuclear norm by a nuclear-norm penalty term.\footnote{The normalizations with $1/(2NT)$ and $1/\sqrt{NT}$ in \eqref{DefQpsi} are somewhat arbitrary, but turn out to be convenient for our purposes.} Choosing a particular penalization parameter $\psi > 0 $ is equivalent to choosing a particular value for $c= c_\psi$, and we find it more convenient to parameterize the convex relaxation $Q_\psi(\beta) $ of $L_R(\beta)$ by $\psi$ instead of $c$.